 "The renovation wasn't funded by outside capital.
 It was funded by the revenue growth that preceded it.
 The optimization paid for the upgrade.
 The upgrade accelerated the optimization.
 That's what alignment looks like when it compounds."

-Most boutique hotels and small inns approaching Airbnb are making the same mistake: treating the platform like a booking channel when it's actually a discovery engine.
+Most boutique hotels approaching Airbnb are making the same mistake this one was: treating the platform like a booking channel when it's a search engine with a memory.

 A free revenue audit identifies exactly where your listing stands in Airbnb's search environment — what signals you're generating, what your market's demand looks like, and what your realistic occupancy ceiling is.
 No obligation before the call.
 No retainer after it.